Want Us To Contact You?

 We will be in touch shortly.

-St. Charles Violent Crimes Attorney
+St. Charles Violent Crime Defense Attorney

 Results-Oriented and Trustworthy Representation in St. Charles and Lincoln Counties

 Violent crime charges are one of the toughest to fight.
-However, with an experienced trial attorney, you will be able to put up an even tougher fight in your defense.
+However, with an experienced violent crime defense attorney, you will be able to put up an even tougher fight in your defense.
 Attorney Wayne T. Schoeneberg has been advocating for clients for over 40 years, and he has achieved exceptional successes throughout his career.
 He takes a personalized approach to strategize effective defenses unique to each clients’ situation, and he will take the time to explain the relevant laws to you and how they may apply to your case.
 Attorney Schoeneberg will also ask you what result you’re looking for so he can tailor an appropriate defense with that in mind.

 For trustworthy, calming, and experienced legal representation in your violent crime case,

-contact Wayne T. Schoeneberg online or at (314) 708-1000.
+contact a violent crime defense attorney who understands!
+Contact Wayne T. Schoeneberg online or at (314) 708-1000.

 Misdemeanor (Third Degree) Assault